Natchaponsor/Intensity_level_game/README.md

 ## Planned Features

+- [ ] Bug to be fixed (Players are not moved to the next round with Host)
 - [ ] Host can build a custom card deck in-game
 - [ ] Rejoin support if a player disconnects
 - [ ] Round timer
 - [ ] Mobile layout improvements
+- [ ] Extra theme packs and fun designs

 ---